Vegan sugar possibilities.

 Is Sugar Vegan?

 There’s no doubt that giant sugar refineries could easily switch filter components to vegan materials.
 But vegans and people concerned about this sort of thing haven’t yet reached the numbers required to convince the sugar companies to make the switch.
-While this change seems likely to happen in the foreseeable future that’s no consolation to vegans today.
+While this change seems likely to happen in the foreseeable future, that’s no consolation to vegans today.

-That said, it’s worth putting this admittedly annoying problem into context.
-While it’s true that most white cane sugar makes contact with animal bones, none of this bone char ends up the finished product.
-And much of what vegans eat is of course from crops that were fertilized with non-vegan substances ranging from pig manure to chicken blood meal to fish emulsion, yet animal-based fertilizer typically gets a free pass from the Vegan Police since even they can’t reliably avoid it.
+Much of what vegans eat comes from crops using non-vegan fertilizers like pig manure, chicken blood meal, and fish emulsion.
+Yet animal-based fertilizer typically gets a free pass from the Vegan Police since even they can’t reliably avoid it.
 By contrast, the Vegan Police tend to lose their minds over white sugar.

 The Ethical Implications of Bone Char